-Join thousands of participants Houston's largest Thanksgiving Day race benefitting BakerRipley.
+Join thousands of participants Houston's largest Thanksgiving Day race benefitting nonprofit BakerRipley.
 The event takes place in the Galleria area near Dillard's and features a wheelchair 10K and 5K races as well as a course for children to run or walk.
 Volunteer opportunities include promotion, registration packet pick-up, cheering stations, and more.

 Over 35,000 Houstonians attend the annual Thanksgiving Big Feast at the George R. Brown Convention Center.
 The event, which was originally intended only for the homeless, has now also opened its doors to those who are unable to be with family on Thanksgiving.

 Interfaith Ministries coordinates meal deliveries to the city's homebound elderly through its Meals on Wheels program.
 More than 4,200 Houstonians depend on the Meals on Wheels service for food every day.
 For some community members, the holidays can be a particularly difficult time.
 Sign up to bring meals to area residents, along with a little cheer and some much-appreciated company.
 Meal pick-up begins mid-morning, and most volunteers have completed their assignment by early afternoon.

-If you're looking for slightly longer-term volunteer opportunities, the Interfaith Ministries of Greater Houston's Refugee Services Program is always looking for individuals or families to serve as mentors for newly arrived refugees—helping them practice their English, showing them around Houston, and generally providing emotional support as they acclimate to their new city.
-And what better way to help them acclimate than by inviting them to a good, old-fashioned Houston Thanksgiving?
+If you're looking for slightly longer-term volunteer opportunities, the Interfaith Ministries of Greater Houston's Refugee Services Program is always looking for individuals or families to serve as mentors for newly arrived refugees—helping them practice their English, exploring Houston with them, and generally providing emotional support during the holidays.
+And what better way to help them acclimate than by inviting them to your family's traditional Houston Thanksgiving?

 Volunteer Houston coordinates special projects each Thanksgiving Day for local nursing homes, hospitals, and other long-term residential institutions.
 One way volunteers can help is by creating special holiday cards for residents.
 Hand-make your own from scratch using colored markers or construction paper, or buy a bunch from the store.
 Fill out each one with caring messages, wishing the future recipient happy holidays, and bring them to Volunteer Houston so they can be distributed to where they're needed most.